 <"I want to take just a moment to acknowledge our ‘sometimes a little too wonderful’ photographer James, for his skills in taking this photo.
 I have to be honest with you.
 The brown color in the cup on the right is significantly darker and gloomier in person, I promise.">

 Despite the vivid imagery, you can see the difference.
 One is mostly brown in tone while the other has the full orangey-pink spectrum you’d expect to see from orange pekoe tea.
 If we could taste a picture, we could stop here, but we’re still working on the technology.

 It’s not a stretch to say if the color of a food or beverage is faded due to imperfect water, the taste and even smell will be way off.

-The benefits of consuming RO water don’t start and end here, but here are several of the reasons RO water is the best drinking water…
+The benefits of consuming water through reverse osmosis drinking water system don’t start and end here, but here are several of the reasons RO water is the best drinking water…

 ⦿ Reduces/removes contaminants

 ⦿ You’ll stop buying bottled water

 ⦿ Cheaper and healthier for you AND the environment

 ⦿ Better for cooking